Hyperion2220/gen-ai-agents-and-dev-tools/ai-agents/lmStudioAgents/README.md

      - `insert_line`: Insert a line at a specific position in a file
      - `view_file`: Display the contents of a file
      - `execute_command`: Execute system commands
+     - `describe_image`: Analyze and describe the contents of an image file (v4 only)
    - Continues the conversation with follow-up responses after tool execution.

 6. **File Operations**:
    - Supports creating, viewing, and modifying files with fuzzy file matching.
    - Handles file path resolution and directory creation.
+   - Automatically checks current working directory when a file isn't found.
    - Provides detailed error messages for file operation failures.

+7. **Image Processing** (v4 only):
+   - Analyzes images using the vision capabilities of local LLMs in LM Studio.
+   - Supports various image formats (JPEG, PNG).
+   - Intelligently searches for image files in the current directory if not found at the specified path.
+   - Prompts for the exact path if an image cannot be located.

 ## Example Interaction